radgeRayden/weekend-raytracer/README.md

 It took 7 hours to render on my i7-5500U using 4 threads.

-To run it, it's necessary to initialize submodules recursively, run `make` in `raydEngine/foreign` and have `radlib` in your `scopes/lib/scopes` folder.
+To run it, it's necessary to initialize submodules recursively, run `make; make install` in `raydEngine/foreign` and have `radlib` in your `scopes/lib/scopes` folder.
 Honestly I didn't put much effort in making it easy to run outside my machine, sorry! (also only linux supported atm).